 6. Get upside down.
 Let the bundt cake cool before removing from the pan.

 No, not the scary alternate reality from Stranger Things.
 Let the cake rest for 5 minutes once you remove it from the oven.
 Then, flip the cake onto a cooling rack upside down and let it rest for about 5 minutes before you remove the pan.
 A little trick here is to use a grid cooling rack, not one that has big gaps.
 That can cause the cake to settle into the gaps and makes it harder to transfer to a platter.

 The best way to get a stuck bundt cake out of the pan:

 If your cake doesn’t look like it’ll release, here’s a trick.

 If you have a steamer, apply steam to the exterior of the pan to help loosen the cake.
 If you don’t, place a kitchen towel in your sink and pour boiling water over it until it’s soaked and steaming.
 Remove your cake from the oven and place on top of the towel and let it sit and steam for about 10 minutes.

 If your cake really doesn’t look like it’ll release, try freezing it until hard then invert it.

-I hope you found these tips helpful.
+I hope you found these tips for how to get cake out of the bundt pan helpful.
 If you have a tip to add, please leave a comment below!

 © Handle the Heat - handletheheat.com